How to Grow a Flower Container Garden for Beginners

 A thriller plant has height and is the “attention-getter” of any flower container.

-Use at least 1 thriller plant in a container.
-If you will be able to see all sides of the container, plant it in the center with the other plants placed around it.
+Use at least one thriller plant in a container.
+If you can see all sides of the container, plant it in the center with the other plants placed around it.
 If the back of the container is up against something and not showing, plant the filler towards the back of the container.

 Thriller options include: